Record Of Davokar

 Acid

-Acid damages armor (Natural or Constructed) rather than hit points.
-Once armor is destroyed, acid has no further effect.
+Acid damages armor (Natural or Manufactured) rather than hit points.
+Once the armor is destroyed, acid has no further effect.
 Items damaged by acid must be repaired before the wearer can benefit from the armor again.

 Creatures damaged by Lightning have a second chance to fail their next [Resolute] check.